 Apart from giving your horse’s vital statistics, (see list below) the ad should draw attention to anything that makes your horse sound special.
 A horse’s breeding can attract interest from buyers, so it’s worth mentioning a famous or successful sire.

 Photographs and video are useful to prospective buyers and can cut down on time-wasters, but it is important that they show the horse at its best.
-NB: Proofs and professional photographs can only be used with the photographer’s permission due to copyright laws.
+NB: Proofs and professional photographs can only be used with the photographer’s permission due to copyright laws, even if you’ve purchased the picture for your personal use.

 Expert advice from Horse & Hound on choosing the perfect photograph to help sell your horse quickly to the right